Thexvoilone/ML-For-Beginners/2-Regression/1-Tools/README.md

 Congratulations, you built your first linear regression model, created a prediction with it, and displayed it in a plot!

 ---

 ## 🚀Challenge

 Plot a different variable from this dataset.
 Hint: edit this line: `X = X[:,2]`.
 Given this dataset's target, what are you able to discover about the progression of diabetes as a disease?

 ## [Post-lecture quiz](https://gray-sand-07a10f403.1.azurestaticapps.net/quiz/10/)

 ## Review & Self Study

-In this tutorial, you worked with simple linear regression, rather than univariate or multiple linear regression.
+In this tutorial, you worked with simple linear regression, rather than univariate (单变量的) or multiple linear regression.
 Read a little about the differences between these methods, or take a look at [this video](https://www.coursera.org/lecture/quantifying-relationships-regression-models/linear-vs-nonlinear-categorical-variables-ai2Ef)

 Read more about the concept of regression and think about what kinds of questions can be answered by this technique.
 Take this [tutorial](https://docs.microsoft.com/learn/modules/train-evaluate-regression-models?WT.mc_id=academic-77952-leestott) to deepen your understanding.